Affiliated with NW Ambulance Service.

 Current active First Responders

-Kate Plimmer (Team Lead), Jon Plimmer, Graham Sanderson, Judith Sanderson, Kathy Edmondson and Simon Bailey (eCFR).
+Kate Plimmer (Team Lead), Jon Plimmer, Graham Sanderson, Judith Sanderson, Kathy Edmondson, Simon Bailey (eCFR), & Tim Riley (eCFR).

 We are an established voluntary charitable group within the Crake Valley and adjoining areas.
 Thanks to your past donations, after being deployed by NWAS, we have provided equipped Community First Responders to medical emergencies in advance of the ambulance’s arrival and where early involvement was essential.